 If you have questions about these policies, we encourage you to contact us through our feedback form.

 You have choices with respect to cookies.
 By modifying your browser preferences, you have the choice to accept all cookies, to be notified when a cookie is set, or to reject all cookies.
-More information on how to modify your browser settings to block or filter cookies is available here, or navigate to the support webpage for your particular internet browser.
-However, please note that if you reject some or all cookies, your experience and ability to access all offered content on this and other sites throughout the Internet may be affected.
+More information on how to modify your browser settings to block or filter cookies is available here and here, or navigate to the support webpage for your particular internet browser.
+Please note that if you reject some or all cookies, your experience and ability to access all offered content on this and other sites throughout the Internet may be affected.